Francesca Cumani: Personal life

 Cumani was born in Newmarket, Suffolk, and is the daughter of trainer Luca Cumani.
 Francesca received her amateur jockey licence at the age of 18 and had four wins.

 In 2014 Cumani married Australian international polo player, Rob Archibald.
 In April 2016 their son was born.
 In 2018 Cumani and Archibald separated.
 Following their separation, Cumani was in a relationship with fellow ITV Racing presenter, Oli Bell.
 They split in 2020.
-In December 2021, she announced that she is expecting her second child with partner Max Johnson.
+In December 2021, she announced that she was expecting her second child with partner Max Johnson.
 In June 2022, Cumani gave birth to a son, Teddy.
+Cumani gave birth to her third child in 2023.